conduktor/conduktor-docs/docs/platform/navigation/settings/managing-clusters.md

 5. In Conduktor Console, go to **Clusters**, select the newly created Cloudera one and [add the certs to your environment](/platform/get-started/configuration/ssl-tls-configuration/#configure-custom-truststore-on-conduktor-console) or click **Upload certificate** to manually upload them.

-6. Once you've added your certs to Console, configure the cluster link in the below screenshot.
+6. Once you've added your certs to Console, configure the cluster in the below screenshot.
 Use the **workload user and password** from the first step.
+This complete set up is with SASL_SSL.

 ![adding cloudera to console](assets/cloudera-console-setup.png "adding cloudera to console")